Parameter-wise co-clustering for high-dimensional data

 \subsection{A Model to Combine Two Latent Variables in Columns}

 Recall that traditional co-clustering aims to cluster data such that observations in the same block have the same distribution.
-An extension of traditional co-clustering for Gaussian data is now considered.
-Like in traditional co-clustering there is a partition in rows and columns, but now there are two partitions in the columns, specifically a partition with respect to means and a partition with respect to variances.
+An extension of traditional co-clustering for data treated as realizations of a Gaussian random variable is now considered.
+Similar to traditional co-clustering, there is a partition in rows and columns.
+However, now there are two partitions in the columns; specifically, a partition with respect to means and a partition with respect to variances.